falconry/falcon/README.md

 ### Contributing ###

 Pull requests are welcome.
-Just make sure to include tests and follow PEP 8 and your commit messages are formatted using [AngularJS conventions][ajs] (one-liners are OK for now but body and footer may be required as the project matures).
+Just make sure to include tests and follow PEP 8.
+Commit messages should be formatted using [AngularJS conventions][ajs] (one-liners are OK for now but body and footer may be required as the project matures).
 Comments follow [Google's style guide][goog-style-comments].

 [ajs]: http://goo.gl/QpbS7
 [goog-style-comments]: http://google-styleguide.googlecode.com/svn/trunk/pyguide.html#Comments